 Midterm Paper

-Nadia Kazemipour
+name:

 Course: MGT 4380

-In this paper, the organization will be taken on the basis of consideration of membership or employment in that organization.
-The organization may be a place of employment, a community organization, a religious organization or a school.
-The main purpose of this paper is to analyze the disputes which exist in that organization and detail about the disputes to assure that this is the main conflict which exists in the organization.
-Further, then that, the recommendations for solving the conflicts will also be given.
-Similar organizations will be recognized from which the aspiration for tackling the conflict will be suggested.
-In the last part of the paper, the conflict resolution processes will be analyzed, and the justification for the recommendation will be given.

-Nassau Community College is the college which is a place of my employment at this time.
 Nassau Community College is based in the Garden City of New York, United States of America.
 Nassau Community College was started in the year 1959 with approximately 630 students at that time.
 This college obtained the property at the time when the Mitchel Air Force based was closed, and property was handed over to the college.
 This college has a global reputation, and main plus point of this college is that it has east in the four-year institutions’ transferability (Nassau Community College, 2016).

-As far as academics are concerned, Nassau Community College has the third highest number of associate degrees among the public college in the U.S. The programs which exist in this college and recognized are Nursing, Mathematics, Civil Engineering, Physics, and Chemistry and Electrical Engineering technology.
-Further, that, Nassau Community College also offers A.A. degree in the field of Liberal Arts and certifications programs as well.
-For the students of Nassau Community College, the internships and job opportunities are available in the local, national as well as international organizations as well.

-Beside with Academics, the college also has a great interest in the athletics field, where children are trained and groomed.
-In the year 1974, Nassau Community College took part in the Women’s College World Series as well.
-The famous personalities which studied in the Nassau Community College are; Steve Israel (Congressman in the United States), Lou Michael (Journalist and Author), Billy Crystal (Comedian), Zack Ryder (WWE Wrestler) and many other recognized personality was part of the Nassau Community College.
-Although Nassau Community College is performed well, but there are some problems which are encountering by the Nassau Community College and its management (NCC, 2016).

-Thesis Statement

-“By examining the nature of conflict and the conflict process, better decisions will be made by utilizing the better system for conflict management for Nassau Community College.”
+By examining the nature of conflict and the conflict resolution processes at Nassau Community College, recommendations can be made concerning the improvement of conflict resolution within the organization.

 Disputing System at Nassau Community College

-In the Nassau Community College, a well-managed system exists, which counter or tackles the dispute system in the college.
-Any dispute, controversy or claim which arises in the college either related to the agreement or not is submitted to the arbitration.
-The dispute may be in connection with the provisions of agreements, or related to the faculty member of the college or may be related to other processes of the college.
+At Nassau Community College, a well-managed dispute or conflict management system exists..
+Any dispute, controversy or claim which arises in the college either related to the agreement or not is submitted to arbitration.
+A dispute may be in connection with the provisions of agreements, related to the faculty member of the college or may be related to other processes of the college.
 All types of disputes are settled by the arbitration at the locality, as per the rules of the American Arbitration Association.
-The dispute may be reported by any parties which have any connection to the dispute.
+The dispute may be reported by any parties who have a connection to the dispute.